fredelucesrcb/upou-207/README.md

 - db
   - Refers to the MySQL service
+    - Can be accessed by using the development credentials in a GUI and pointing to port 25000.

 - app
   - Refers to the Django Backend service
+    - Can be accessed by going to http://localhost:8000

 - frontend
   - Refers to the React application.
+    - Can be accessed by visiting http://localhost:3001
 - mailhog
   - local mail server in order to simulate sending and receiving in a development environment
+    - can be accessed by going to http://localhost:8025